richardimaoka/alpakka-blog-post/README.md

 and the external service is slow in processing elements, it could be overwhelmed when you send elements too fast.

 To avoid that, you can put a `throttling` operator in the middle, to control the throughput.
-This is a useful technique if you know the safe throughput level in advance:
+This is a useful technique if you know the safe throttling level in advance:

 ```java
 CassandraSource